a-eldar/DB-Notes/Design Theory/Framework.md

 Refers to a schema design that satisfies certain principles.
 There are questions for when we should use normalization.
 The common "principle" is:
-"Normalize 'till it hurts, de-normalize 'till it works."
+"*Normalize 'till it hurts, de-normalize 'till it works.*"
 ## Main Advantages
 - Updates run quickly
 - Inserts run quickly